Is your child suddenly withdrawn, anxious, or struggling with unexplained fears?

 Childhood Trauma Quiz

-Childhood trauma refers to frightening, dangerous, or violent events that overwhelm a child’s ability to cope.
 These experiences disrupt their sense of safety and may result in long-term changes in behavior, emotional regulation, and even brain development.

-Trauma isn’t always about what happened—it’s also about how a child interprets and feels during that event.
-A situation that seems minor to an adult might deeply disturb a child depending on their age, environment, and emotional state.
+Trauma isn’t always about what happened; it’s also about how a child interprets and feels during that event.
+A situation that seems minor to an adult might deeply disturb a child, depending on their age, environment, and emotional state.

 Prevalence of Traumatic Events in Children